JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/productive-coding/index.md

 ![editor-fold.png](editor-fold.png)

-Once again use “surround with” and this time select <Editor Fold>There are more contexts that you can use surround with in including XML, HTML and Javascript.
+Once again use “surround with” and this time select &lt;Editor Fold&gt;There are more contexts that you can use surround with in including XML, HTML and Javascript.

 ## TODO List